News

 The frequency and intensity of disturbances in northern Australia, such as cyclones and fires, have profound effects on ecosystem structure and composition, carbon emissions, and landscape productivity, just to name a few.
 TERN’s AusCover Facility is currently working to further understand such disturbances to enable communities and land managers to plan, innovate and manage this dynamic environment with greater confidence and success than has previously been possible.

-A recent collaborative study took advantage of TERN’s infrastructure and utilised AusCover data to investigate the relationships between cyclone events and greenhouse gas emissions from northern Australia’s tropical savannas.
+A recent collaborative study took advantage of TERN’s environment monitoring infrastructure and utilised AusCover data to investigate the relationships between cyclone events and greenhouse gas emissions from northern Australia’s tropical savannas.
 This was done by assessing the amount of vegetation damaged by the cyclone’s winds.
 Collaborative ground-breaking research such as this will play an important role in understanding how best to offset Australia’s carbon footprint and contribute to the effective management of our unique ecosystems.

 The AusCover team is also collaborating with the Indigenous Land CorporationGreening Australia and The Nature Conservancy in a Carbon Farming Initiative (CFI) savanna-burning project.
 Under the project, Indigenous landholders have intentionally burnt savannah grass cover early in the past two dry seasons to reduce fuel loads, which, in turn, has reduced the severity of late-season fires and resulted in fewer carbon emissions.
 By using satellite imagery of the region, AusCover determines the area and intensity of fires that occur.
 The imagery is then validated via on-ground surveys enabling the research team to determine the carbon emissions resulting from fires with a high degree of confidence.